matter-labs/zksync/docs/protocol.md

 Transfers funds from Rollup account to a new Rollup account (dynamically assigns a free account number to a Rollup address).
 So, the "account creation" will be performed first, that is, the correspondence RollupAddress - AccountId is assigned.
-And then the usual funds' Transfer between Rollup accounts will occur.
+Then the usual funds Transfer between Rollup accounts will occur.

 #### Onchain operation